Travel Therapy Jobs

 - Documentation: Tax forms, insurance paperwork, and licenses

-- Testing: Certifications, online trainings, and workplace safety exams
+- Testing: Certifications, online training, and workplace safety exams

 I started traveling because of my love of different landscapes, cultures, people, and my love of freedom and simplicity.
 I've been traveling for quite a while now, and of the companies I've worked with, Fusion is far and away the best in terms of benefits, professionalism, efficiency, and personal care of their travelers.

 You should be able to see full pay transparency and a breakdown of your compensation package before you even sign the contract.
-No more unknowns, it's laid out for you prior to your start date!
+No more unknowns.
+Salary, benefits, and stipends are laid out for you prior to your start date.

 Once we get an idea of your wish list, we can show you which states would be best tailored to you.
-The “best” can mean many things to different people, so we will find your “best” based on your priorities.
+The “best” can mean many things to different people, whether that is location, salary, or healthcare setting, our experienced recruiters will find your “best” therapy job fit based on your priorities.
+One of the best parts of starting a travel therapy career is you have the freedom to plan your next travel therapy job and explore high-demand travel contracts and dream destinations within the same year.